 “I’ve never seen a team with this level of technical expertise, and it came together pretty much overnight,” says CDM Smith vice president Steven Wolsfeld, PE.
 “Our top people were on the ground within days.
 Finding the best way forward for Flint was a huge driver for everyone on the team.”

 Our analysis asked the question: What is required for the city to obtain a resilient water supply, and how can that best be done both quickly and sustainably?

 After the team spent several weeks examining the system and evaluating alternatives, CDM Smith provided a final report to the city in January 2017.
 “We carried out a condition assessment of the entire treatment operation.
-We looked at the whole picture—treatment processes, pump stations, electrical and control systems, and operations and maintenance costs—to understand the best value option for Flint,” says Chris Schulz, PE, CDM Smith senior vice president and the team’s process lead.
+We looked at the whole picture—treatment processes, pump stations, electrical and control systems, and operations and maintenance costs—to understand the best value option for Flint,” says Chris Schulz, PE, CDM Smith discipline leader for advanced oxidation and the team’s process lead.
 “Treating water to a high level of quality is obviously vital for any community, and in this case, it was especially important to get to the right solution for Flint, both now and for the long term.”

 “Our financial analysis assessed all the factors,” says CDM Smith vice president and drinking water expert Rob Isabel, PE, BCEE.
 “We looked not only at short-term rehabilitation costs, but also at long-term capital, power and chemical costs, and at the alternatives for purchasing finished water.
 Our analysis asked the question, what is required for the city to obtain a resilient water supply, and how can that best be done both quickly and sustainably?”